In 1996 11 partners created the IAI (International Alliance of Interoperability) which became buildingSMART International – bSI in 2008.

 The object model is composed of objects – named entities (construction elements and containers elements) and relationships describing the interactions between the objects (for example the relationship IfcRelConnectsElements can be used to express the connexion between 2 walls).
 The current IFC version (IFC 4.2) is composed of 816 entities.

 Of course, IFC are not describing only geometry but much more than that.
-Here we are talking about semantics, in a BIM process, we are not only exchanging geometry but also data.
+Here we are talking about semantics, in a Building Information Modeling (BIM) process, we are not only exchanging geometry but also data.
 Right now, information attached to an object is described in Property Sets.
 A Property Set is the placeholder where to defined properties can be attached to any entity within the IFC model.
 The current IFC version contains 415 Property Sets.
 As all properties defining construction industry concepts worldwide cannot be defined in the IFC standard, a data dictionary such as the bSDD is more and more used to settle a single source of truth.
 This will be explored in more detail in another article dedicated to semantics.

 When receiving an IFC file, the common way to check the content of the Building Information Model is to use an IFC viewer.
 An IFC viewer can only read IFC open BIM files whereas some BIM viewers are able to read other proprietary BIM formats such as Revit, Archicad, Tekla…